 At these events, you'll get to:

-- See incredible locations - recent events have been hosted in Sweden, Japan and Canada!
+- See incredible locations - recent events have been hosted in Iceland, Japan and the USA!

 - Go on a longer trip so you can try out even more exciting and challenging activities

 - Build lasting connections with like-minded WAGGGS and World Organisation of the Scout Movement (WOSM) members from all over the world.

 The European Jamboree is back and it’s bringing young people together from all over Europe and the world in Gdańsk, Poland.
 It's a chance to celebrate guiding and scouting values, strengthen our international community and provide you with the opportunity to meet and learn from each other.
 Come and join in the fun!